 Aileen Pringle‘s Mannish Bob in 1925 –

 Who would have thought, when bobbed hair first came into vogue, that there would be so many variations of it?
-The mere conventional bob was at that time thought dreadfully extreme, but what would have been said if the shingle of today could have been seen, particularly the closely clipped variety, that to all intent and purposes is a ‘man’s cut’?
+The mere conventional 1920’s bob was thought dreadfully extreme.
+But what would have been said if the Shingle haircut of today could have been seen, particularly the closely clipped variety.

-The old time bob, standing well out around the head and discreetly covering her ears, in womanly fashion, is now tame by comparison.
+The Dutch bob, which frames the head and discreetly covering her ears, in womanly fashion, is now tame by comparison.
 Very bizarre are some of the cuts to be seen in these days, with not an inch more of hair than absolutely necessary.

 That’s all !